Need a commercial mortgage?

 This type of financing usually carries a variable interest rate.
 This means that you will receive a rate over the Bank of England base rate or the lender minimum base rate, similar to a residential tracker mortgage.
 Your investment risk profile will determine the amount over the base rate — for example, loan to value, debt service cover and experience in the sector.

 In addition, you can expect your mortgage to include a range of fees, such as lender arrangement fees, valuation fees, legal fees, and broker fees.
+Learn more about commercial mortgage rates here.

 Eligibility Requirements for Commercial Mortgages